Wednesday's dinner-meeting-food fight.

 Dumfries Maple for pancakes

-Sundy, Sunday, Sunday, Sunday, the twenty threed of March.
-That's 11 days from now and a bare three days after the first day of spring.
+Sunday, Sunday, Sunday, Sunday, the twenty-third of March—a bare three days after the first day of spring.

 Depart at noon for a 1:00 PM rendezvous at Dumfries.